aedobbyn/menu-builder/README.md

-# Menu Builder
+# Smart Menu Builder

-Daily menu planning and optimization using the [USDA food database](https://ndb.nal.usda.gov/ndb/doc/index).
+Daily menu planning and optimization using foods from the [USDA food database](https://ndb.nal.usda.gov/ndb/doc/index) and the simplex algorithm to implement the [GNU linear programming solver](https://www.gnu.org/software/glpk/) implemented using the `Rglpk` package.
+This minimizes the cost of each menu while keeping us above the minimum daily nutrient values and below the daily maximum "must restrict" values.